jesusfv/Econ714_Fall_2013/README.md

 In this repository I have loaded the codes for Econ 712, Fall 2013.

-The fist set of codes include all the versions of the basic RBC problem.
+The fist set of codes include all the versions of the basic RBC problem in different programming languages